IHC asks how Zulfi went abroad while on ECL

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Islamabad High Court (IHC) on Monday summoned the NAB investigation officer along with the inquiry record against the Special Assistant to the prime minister on Overseas Pakistanis, Zulfi Bukhari.
+ISLAMABAD: The Islamabad High Court (IHC) on Monday summoned the NAB investigation officer along with the inquiry record against Special Assistant to the prime minister on Overseas Pakistanis Zulfi Bukhari.

-ISLAMABAD: The Islamabad High Court (IHC) on Monday summoned the NAB investigation officer along with the inquiry record against the Special Assistant to the prime minister on Overseas Pakistanis, Zulfi Bukhari.
+ISLAMABAD: The Islamabad High Court (IHC) on Monday summoned the NAB investigation officer along with the inquiry record against Special Assistant to the prime minister on Overseas Pakistanis Zulfi Bukhari.